Flexible Imputation of Incomplete Network Data: Theory for Downstream Estimation

-Theorem~\ref{thm:consistency_plug_in} is particularly relevant in empirical applications, where interest typically focuses on the consistency of parameter estimates constructed from the imputed network rather than on the accuracy of the imputed links themselves.
-This theorem shows that the plug-in estimator based on our imputed adjacency matrices is consistent.
-The key advantages of our approach are that it is robust under misspecification of (i) the network formation model, (ii) the dimension of latent heterogeneity, and (iii) the smoothness of the network formation process.
-Moreover, even when a researcher prefers to impose a specific parametric network formation model, for computational simplicity or due to strong prior knowledge, our nonparametric procedure still provides a useful benchmark for assessing how sensitive the parameter estimates are to the parametric assumptions and for diagnosing potential misspecification in the imposed network formation model.
+Theorem~\ref{thm:consistency_plug_in} shows that, in the downstream regression, the plug-in estimator $\hat{\alpha}$ based on our imputed networks is consistent.
+It is particularly relevant in empirical applications, where interest typically focuses on the consistency of parameter estimates constructed from the imputed network rather than on the accuracy of the imputed links themselves.
+The key advantage of our approach is that the consistency of $\hat{\alpha}$ does not depend on (i) specification of the network formation model and (ii) the dimension of latent heterogeneity.
+In addition, even when a researcher prefers to impose a specific parametric network formation model for computational simplicity or because of strong prior knowledge, our method still provides a benchmark for assessing the extent to which downstream estimators depend on parametric assumptions about the network formation process.

+\paragraph{Remark} The analysis above focuses on large-$N$, large-$M$ asymptotics.
+However, under certain conditions, the downstream regression analysis can also be extended to the single-large-network setting (i.e., $M=1$).
+For example, in Examples~\ref{example:regression} and \ref{example:linear_in_mean_peer_effect}, consistency of the downstream GMM estimator continues to hold when the error terms $\{e_{i}\}_{i=1,\ldots,N}$ are uncorrelated across individuals.